patractlabs/substrate-contracts-book/src/en/ask/basics.md

 # Basics

-Ask! provides the `ask-lang` package, which contains the implementation of common storage types for contracts, and the encapsulation of the underlying primitives of smart contracts.
+Ask! provides the `ask-lang` package, which includes the implementation of common storage types in contracts, the encapsulation of the underlying primitives of smart contracts, etc.

 ## Storage

 ### Built-in storage type

+Ask! provides a version that supports Scale encoding and storage for the basic types of AS and standard library collections, Including bool/i{8, 16, 32, 64, 128}/u{8, 16, 32, 64, 128}/string(String)/Array/Set/Map, Corresponds to Bool/Int{8, 16, 32, 64, 128}/u{8, 16, 32, 64, 128}/ScaleString/ScaleArray/ScaleSet/ScaleMap.

 When the basic types mentioned above are used in relevant positions in the contract code (but not including container types such as Array/Set/Map), Ask!
 It will be automatically converted to the corresponding Scale type (that is, automatic boxing/unboxing) during compile time.

-It can be imported via `ask-lang`:
+You can import Bool via `ask-lang`.

 ```ts
 import { Bool } from 'ask-lang';
 ```

-### Define a storage type
+### Define the storage type

-Ask! provides `@storage` to decorate the class as a storage type:
+Ask! provides `@storage` to decorate the class as a storage type.

 ```ts
 @storage